mozilla/fjord/docs/api.rst

         * `'Firefox OS'`
         * `'Firefox for Android'`
         * `'Firefox'`
+        * `'Firefox Metro'`

         Those changes are case-sensitive and must appear exactly like that.

+        Note: This list may be old.
+If you think it's old, please ask someone from the User Advocacy group or an Input developer to verify.

 **Optional fields**